axpira/goplogadapter/README.md

 type FormatterFunc func(log.Level, string, error, map[string]interface{})
 ```

-This function will be called every time need to send something to log, and you need just tom implements and set as default _Formatter_
+This function will be called every time need to send something to log, and you need just to implements and set as default _Formatter_

 In this repository has some sub folder, for each sub folder is one of implementation you can use, like:
 * json: Just convert to json and send to output